threefoldtech/TFGRID/wiki/client_typescript/deploy_with_typescript.md

 Steps to deploy a test scenario using zos3, yggdrasil,polkadot.

+>TODO: is a too big page needs to be cut in pieces

 ## Create twin

 ### 1. Create account on substrate using polkadot